Author name: Brianna Eisman

 7. Create Depth with Shadows: Mastering light and shadow adds realism and dimension to your pieces.
 Experiment with light sources to create depth.

-8. Blend and Fade: Blending colors smoothly and fading them into one another adds a professional touch to your graffiti.
+8. Blend and Fade: Blending colors smoothly into one another adds a professional touch to your graffiti art drawings.

 9. Stencil Techniques: Stencils can help achieve intricate details and precise lines.
 Experiment with various stencil techniques for dynamic and detailed effects.